Conflict of interest examples

 ---|---|

-External appointments (use of University resources) |
+External Appointments (use of University resources) |

 Members of staff should not make use of University resources when undertaking consultancy work or work for external organisations, unless express permission has been granted by the department.
-Staff members’ primary commitment is to the University, and therefore a maximum of 30 days per academic year can be spent on external appointments.
-These appointments should be managed so that they do not compete with duties to the University (time, teaching schedule, use of resources etc). |
+Staff members' primary commitment should be to the University, and appointments should be managed so that they do not compete with duties to the University (time, teaching schedule, use of resources etc). |

 Admission, supervision, academic progress |